apache/calcite/site/_docs/reference.md

 | Operator syntax | Description
 |:--------------- |:-----------
-| ELEMENT(value)  | Returns the sole element of a array or multiset; null if the collection is empty; throws if it has more than one element.
+| ELEMENT(value)  | Returns the sole element of an array or multiset; null if the collection is empty; throws if it has more than one element.
 | CARDINALITY(value) | Returns the number of elements in an array or multiset.
 | value MEMBER OF multiset | Returns whether the *value* is a member of *multiset*.
 | multiset IS A SET | Whether *multiset* is a set (has no duplicates).